rekennelly/strabo/docs/sphinx_markup.rst

         ...

-Line comments (begun with a #) will not show up on the final Sphinx document.
+Line comments (beginning with a #) will not show up on the final Sphinx document.
 Use these for programmer notes.

 If a module, class, or function does not show up on the autodocumented page, you can manually include a docstring in the original file.
 Use this formatting: ::